Yadu-M/SVGP_VGA/README.md

 # SVGP_VGA
-A simple video game processor for VGA
+- A simple video game processor for VGA
+- Based on the Spartan 3E FPGA